 To improve a customer’s industrial fermentation process, Ginkgo sought out to replace a costly enzymatic step with a new enzyme that improved strain growth and performance.
-Using the tools of the foundry, Ginkgo engineers were able to find an alternative enzyme to improve the strain’s health and product titer significantly in 6 months.
+Using the tools of the foundry, Ginkgo engineers were able to find an alternative enzyme in 6 months.

 Rational + Unbiased Design

-Engineers at Ginkgo used a combination of rational design and machine learning approaches to identify better enzymes.
-Based on previous data, Ginkgo suspected that the customer’s modified strains were sick due to misfolding of the enzymes they had selected.
-To investigate this hypothesis, Ginkgo conducted a multifactorial RNA-seq experiment to assess gene expression signatures through the course of the fermentation process in a variety of sick and healthy strains.
-The Ginkgo team also used our codebase and domain knowledge to pool together a library of 942 unique enzymes, sampled across enzyme families, ecological niches, and structural homologies.
+Engineers at Ginkgo utilized a combination of rational design and machine learning approaches to identify better enzymes.
+The Ginkgo team used our codebase and domain knowledge to pool together a library of 942 unique enzymes, sampled across enzyme families, ecological niches, and structural homologies.

 25% of Ginkgo’s novel constructs outperformed the previous best enzyme in vitro, improving function by more than 100%.
 Notably, the best Ginkgo enzyme had only 35% sequence identity to the client’s best enzyme and was therefore a substantially different protein.
 The enzyme, which had no annotated function in public databases, would not have been selected for testing without the Foundry’s capacity for large-scale testing.